Composite-particle hydrodynamics from dyonic black branes: Fluid dynamics for composite particles

-Now we are ready to get the magnetohydrodynamics from (\ref{stress}), (\ref{currentexp}) and (\ref{emconservation}).
-The conventional form of the current and the energy-momentum tensor doesn't contain $u^\sigma \partial_\sigma u_\nu$ and so we have to substitute for it.
-Using conservation equations (\ref{emconservation}), one can replace it with derivatives of the macroscopic thermodynamics functions.
-Taking the Landau frame with $\mathbb{C}_3=0$ and $\mathbb{D}_\mu=0$, the boundary current and the energy momentum tensor are as follows.
+Now, we are ready to get the magnetohydrodynamics from Eqs.~(\ref{stress}), (\ref{currentexp}) and (\ref{emconservation}).
+The conventional forms of the current and the energy-momentum tensor do not contain $u^\sigma \partial_\sigma u_\nu$, so we have to substitute for it.
+Using the conservation equation for the energy-momentum tensor in Eq.~(\ref{emconservation}), one can replace it with derivatives of macroscopic thermodynamics functions such as $\partial_\mu \mu$, $\partial_\mu T$, and so on.
+Taking the Landau frame with $\mathbb{C}_3=0$ and $\mathbb{D}_\mu=0$, the boundary current and the energy-momentum tensor are as follows.